How to choose a proper template for the marketing proposal

 Business proposals must have the right tone to ensure it is effective.
 If the tone makes the content unclear, confusing, or even worst – offensive, the reader will not be able to soak up or react properly to the proposal.

-The overall tone in a written document affects the reader just as the same way the tone of voice affects in face to face conversation.
+The overall tone in a written document affects the reader just in the same way the tone of voice affects in face to face conversation.

 What are the factors that help the marketing proposal template achieve the right tone?